 Thyrotoxic periodic paralysis is characterised by acute onset of hypokalaemia.

-Hyperthyroidism is diagnosed by thyroid function tests (TFTs).
+Hyperthyroidism is diagnosed with thyroid function tests (TFTs).

 |TSH||Free T4 (thyroxine)||Free T3 (triiodothyronine)|

 Serum autoantibodies are markers of autoimmune disease.
 They should include: